 The fierce competition for online bookings

 OpenTable now faces competition from a myriad of competitors.
-Tock in the United States is target the ultra premium restaurants and having some success in that niche.
-Resdiary based in Glasgow is seen as a technically superior platform to OpenTable and is very strong in the UK, Europe and starting to build in the US.
+Tock, in the United States, is target the ultra premium restaurants and having some success in that niche.
+Resdiary, based in Glasgow, seen as a technically superior platform to OpenTable and is very strong in the UK, Europe and starting to build in the US.
 In Australia, Obee is seen to be comprehensively better than OpenTable’s offering.
-A large number of restaurants are going for our Free Online Restaurant Booking system which has taken over $20,000,000 in bookings for Restaurants across 15 cities in Australia, the US and in Europe.
+A large number of restaurants are going for our Free Online Restaurant Booking System (FORBS) which has taken over $20,000,000 in bookings for Restaurants across 15 cities in Australia, the US, and in Europe.

 Looking for a Free OpenTable alternative?